matthewtckr/cub-scout-pack-25/about.md

 Pack 25 is registered with the [Central Florida Council](https://www.cflscouting.org/what-is-cub-scouting/) of [Scouting America](https://www.scouting.org/programs/cub-scouts/).

+Pack 25 follows the Orange County school year, starting the program year in the fall.
+Families are welcome to join any time of year, helping catch new youth up on important activities to help them earn their rank before summer.

 ## Pack 25 Highlights

 ### What Do Cub Scouts Do?